Junior Master Gardeners

 Ricky Tallent and Julie Halsey were appointed President and Secretary, respectively and organization bi-laws were adopted.
 A Continuing Education Committee (Mike Arnold, Steve Humberd and Jim Minor) was formed to assist in the Bradley County Master Gardener course and two community projects were chosen to support.
 The first was the creation of a community garden in collaboration with Habitat for Humanity and the second, building raised bed gardens at the Cleveland Public Housing Authority Nutrition Center.
 The latter enabled the elderly to raise their own vegetables.
 Other highlights from 2012 included:

-And greater things are coming!
-This year, not only will the Master Gardener Class be using a new Master Gardener Handbook reference but for the first time, the Bradley County Master Gardeners will be hosting their own event called “Spring Forward Fest” on Saturday April 21st at the Museum Center at 5Points in Cleveland, TN.
+This year, not only will the Master Gardener Class be using a new Master Gardener Handbook reference and the Bradley County Master Gardeners held their inaugural “Spring Forward Fest” event.
 For a more colorful view of our history, select an image to view photos of past officers, projects, events and activities.